arman-shafiei/snapp-task/README.md

 ansible-galaxy collection install kubernetes.core
 ```

-**NOTE**: We need to define some variables as shown below in our Gitlab panel:
+**NOTE**: We need to define some variables as shown below in our Gitlab panel to our project:

 - DOCKER_PASSWORD
 - DOCKER_USERNAME